dhellmann/pymotw-3/source/difflib/index.rst

 The third line of the data has been changed to include a comma in the modified text.
-Both versions of the line are printed, with the extra information on line five showing the column where the text was modified, including the fact that the ``,`` character was added.
+Both versions of the line are printed, with the extra information on line 5 showing the column where the text was modified, including the fact that the ``,`` character was added.

 .. literalinclude:: output.diff